Emulation

 Versions of WordPerfect for Windows

-Another way of using WordPerfect on a Linux system is to install and run WordPerfect for Windows using the CrossOver or Wine emulation layer from CodeWeavers.
+Another way of using WordPerfect on a Linux system is to install and run WordPerfect for Windows using the CrossOver or Wine compatibility layer from CodeWeavers.

 It is necessary to select a suitable version of WordPerfect for Windows and a compatible version of CrossOver or Wine.

-After installing CrossOver Linux 20 on a Linux distro, one can install WordPerfect for Windows 12 or X3 in a Windows XP bottle as an unlisted application.
+After installing CrossOver 25 on a Linux distro, one can install WordPerfect for Windows 12 or X3 in a Windows 7 32-bit bottle as an unlisted application.

 WPwin 12

 Most features of WordPerfect 12 should work, including printing and saving to other file formats.
 Moreover MS Word 2003 .doc documents can be imported successfully.
-But macros do not work.
+But MS Word .docx documents cannot be directly imported, and macros do not work.

-This section reflects the author's experience with Crossover 20, running on Linux Mint 18.3 or 20.
+This section reflects the author's experience with Crossover 25, running on Linux Mint 22.

 WPwin X3

-In the case of WordPerfect for Windows X3, one should first copy the files from the WordPerfect CDs to (or extract them from the ISOs to) a single working directory, from which the "setup.exe" is to be run under Crossover.
+In the case of WordPerfect for Windows X3, one should first copy the files from the WordPerfect CDs, or extract them from the ISOs, to a single working directory, from which "setup.exe" is to be run under Crossover.

 When the WP installer proceeds, one should unselect the optional additions, such as Pinnacle.
-When the WP files are being copied in, one should dismiss the "inadequate memory" message, and the copying will proceed to completion.
+When the WP files are being copied in, one should dismiss (with "ok") the "inadequate memory" message.
+The copying will proceed to completion, and claim to have succeeded.

 WordPerfect for DOS on DOSEMU or DOSBOX